 Even in expensive places, there are often ways to make your meal cheaper such as ordering a set course rather than getting individual dishes.
 This also makes it easier for you to try a whole range of ingredients and flavours rather than being stuck with one massive plate of something or other.

-At the izakaya, there were four set menus to choose from: the ‘5 Skewers Course’ for 2,500 yen per person, the Miyako Course for 3,500 yen per person, the Machiya Course for 4,500 yen per person and finally the Irori Course for 5,500 yen per person.
+At the izakaya, there were four set menus to choose from: the ‘6 Skewers Course’ for 2,500 yen per person, the Oike(御池) Course for 4,000 yen and the Aoi(葵) Course for 5,000 yen per person..
 As you can see, not a cheap meal out but certainly worth it for a treat and, of course, the bigger the set, the fuller you’ll be by the end of the meal!

-We opted for the second option – the Miyaki Course.
+We opted for the second option – the Miyako Course (please note, as of 2017 this is no longer available).
 Here is what the course included as described on the menu: appetizer, chicken dishes, seasonal dish, rice, pickles, miso soup and 6 skewers – chicken breast with plum sauce, Kyoto style wheat gluten, chicken and leek, ground chicken, small sweet peppers and chicken heart/liver.
 Obviously used to catering for Western customers (who will more often than not turn pale at the thought of devouring offal) you can substitute this final skewer for quail eggs instead.

 This appetizer was delicious.
 What was it?
 I have no idea.
 It was sweet, soft with crunchy bits and delicately flavoured.
 I had no idea what it was but it was really good.